alextavgen/markov_bot/README.md

 A [Markov Text Generator](http://en.wikipedia.org/wiki/Markov_chain) can be used to randomly generate (somewhat) realistic sentences, using words from a source text.
 Words are joined together in sequence, with each new word being selected based on how often it follows the previous word in the source document.

-The results are often just nonsense, but at times can be strangely poetic - the sentences below were generated from the text of The Hitchhikers Guide to the Galaxy:
+The results are often just nonsense, but at times can be strangely poetic.

-> Bits of perpetual unchangingness.
-> So long waves of matter, strained, twisted sharply.
-> So they are going to undulate across him and the species.
-> The barman reeled for every particle of Gold streaked through her eye.
-> We've met, haven't they?
-Look, said Ford never have good time you are merely a receipt.
-> The silence was delighted.

 ### Parsing